Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Material and methods

-\subsection{Open-Shop Scheduling}
+\subsection{Open-shop scheduling}

-Let us formally introduce the OSSP, depending on the three parameters \begin{itemize} \item[-] $M$: number of machines, \item[-] $T$: number of time slots per machine, and \item[-] $J$: number of jobs. \end{itemize} The $J$ jobs should be distributed to the $M T$ available positions such that \begin{itemize} \item[$\mathbf{J}$:] every job gets performed precisely once \item[$\mathbf{P}$:] no position is filled with more than one job. \end{itemize} Note that OSSP($T, 1, T$) has the exact same structure as the $T$-city TSP.
+Let us formally introduce the OSSP, depending on the three parameters \begin{itemize} \item[-] $M$ is the number of machines; \item[-] $T$ is the number of time slots per machine; \item[-] $J$ is the number of jobs. \end{itemize} The $J$ jobs should be distributed to the $M T$ available positions such that \begin{itemize} \item[$\mathbf{J}$] represents every job gets performed precisely once; \item[$\mathbf{P}$] indicates that no position is filled with more than one job. \end{itemize} Note that OSSP($1, T, T$) has the exact same structure as the $T$-city TSP.

-In order to bring OSSP\,$\coloneqq$\,OSSP($J, M, T$) into the form \eqref{equation:COP}, we introduce $N = M T J$ bits, identify $[N] \cong [M] \times [T] \times [J]$, and set
+In order to bring OSSP\,$\coloneqq$\,OSSP($M, T, J$) into the form \textbf{(\ref{equation:COP})}, we introduce $N = M T J$ bits, identify $[N] \cong [M] \times [T] \times [J]$, and set

 The \textit{job assignment constraints} $\mathbf{J}$ and the \textit{position assignment constraints} $\mathbf{P}$ then read